structure pakistan armed forces

 Introduction

 The chain of command is the name given to this system in the armed forces.
-Orders are being sent within and between military units along a chain of command, which is a line of power and obligation.
+Orders are being cascaded down the military units along a chain of command, which is a line of power and obligation.
 Orders are communicated down the chain of command from senior military officials to junior military personnel before they are implemented.
-Similarly to this, requests advance up the chain of command until they are addressed by the person with the power to decide on a certain kind of request.
+Similarly, requests advance up the chain of command until they are addressed by the person with the power to decide on a certain kind of request.

-The degree of authority possessed by a person depends on where they stand in the hierarchy.
+The degree of authority possessed by a person depends on where he stands in the hierarchy.
 Respect for authority and this hierarchical structure is one of the military’s guiding principles.
 Respect should be shown to those in positions of authority since they have earned that status.
 To question or criticize authority in the military is frowned upon.

 Military Forces